hotosm/learnosm/beginner/start_josm.rst

   then load it into JOSM in the background.
 Then we can add our drawings and our notes into OpenStreetMap.
 Now we will add the Walking Papers plugin to JOSM.
 * You should still have the Preferences window open.
-If you don’t, click Edit -> Preferences to open the window.
+If you don't, click Edit -> Preferences to open the window.
 * On the left side, click the icon that looks like a plug.

   .. figure:: ../_static/plug_icon.png
      :align: center

-* Click the button that says “Download list”.
+* Click the button that says "Download list".
 The list will download from the internet, and when it is finished you will see a list of optional plugins appear in the window.
-* In the search box at the top, type “walking”.
-This will show only items in the list that have “walking” in the title.
+* In the search box at the top, type "walking".
+This will show only items in the list that have "walking" in the title.
 * Click the checkbox next to the walkingpapers plugin, and press OK at the bottom of the window.
 * Walking Papers will now be downloaded and installed.
-Do not click “Cancel”.
+Do not click "Cancel".

 Change Language
 ...............

 * JOSM has been translated into many languages.
 If it has been translated into your language, you can change it in the Preferences.
-* If you don’t have the Preferences window open, click Edit -> Preferences.
+* If you don't have the Preferences window open, click Edit -> Preferences.
 * On the left side, click the icon that looks like a paint can and paint brush.
-* At the top of the window, click the tab that says “Look and Feel”.
+* At the top of the window, click the tab that says "Look and Feel".
-* Choose your language in the dropdown box next to the word “Language”.
+* Choose your language in the dropdown box next to the word "Language".
 * Click OK.

   .. figure:: ../_static/grid_icon.png
      :align: center

 * You need to restart JOSM to save your settings.
-Click “File” in the upper left corner, and Click “Exit” at the bottom of the menu.
+Click "File" in the upper left corner, and Click "Exit" at the bottom of the menu.
 * Start JOSM again by going to the Windows Start Menu in the bottom left corner.
 Find JOSM and click on it to start.

 Learn Basic Drawing with JOSM
 -----------------------------

-* Now let’s open up a sample OSM file which we will use to learn the basic ways to draw maps with JOSM.
+* Now let's open up a sample OSM file which we will use to learn the basic ways to draw maps with JOSM.
 Note that this map is not real, in that it is not a real map of a real place, so we will not save it on OpenStreetMap.
 * If you were given a set of files by your instructor, you should already have the file we will open, named sample.osm.
-* If you don’t have the file sample.osm, right-click on `this link
+* If you don't have the file sample.osm, right-click on `this link
   <http://www.learnosm.org/files/sample.osm>`_ and click
-  “Save Link As…” Choose a location on your computer to save the file.
+  "Save Link As…" Choose a location on your computer to save the file.
-* Now let’s open the sample map file in JOSM.
+* Now let's open the sample map file in JOSM.
 Open JOSM.
-Click the “Open” button in the upper left.
+Click the "Open" button in the upper left.

   .. figure:: ../_static/open_icon.png
      :align: center

 * Find the file sample.osm.
-Click on it, and then click “Open”.
+Click on it, and then click "Open".
 * You should now see a sample map, similar to this:

   .. figure:: ../_static/sample_osm_file.png